liammagee/antarctic-cities-game/README.md

     geo2topo -n tracts=50m-cat.ndjson > 50m-topo.json
     geo2topo -n tracts=110m-cat.ndjson > 110m-topo.json

-Then to generate the tile map:
+Then to generate the tile map, background, foreground and individual country images:

     cd ..
-    ./world.js -x -j [one of: data/10m-topo.json, data/50m-topo.json, data/110m-topo.json]
+    ./world.js -j [one of: data/10m-topo.json, data/50m-topo.json, data/110m-topo.json]

+To generate *just* the xml and background and foreground images:

+    ./world.js -x

+To produce the images in greyscale:

+    ./world.js -g

+To specify a projection other than stereographic:

+    ./world.js -p <>

 Or with the full set of images:

     ./world.js -j [one of: data/10m-topo.json, data/50m-topo.json, data/110m-topo.json]

-Copy the generated tile map to the resources folder:
+Copy the generated tile map and other files to the resources folder:

+    cp cp background-stereographic-greyscale.png ../res/
     cp tmx-test-stereographic.tmx ../res/